 A graduate of the University of Pennsylvania, he holds both a B.A. in history and a B.S. in economics from the Wharton School and a J.D. from New York University.
 He was named Entrepreneur of the Year for Real Estate in 2012 by Ernst and Young for his many years of innovation and creativity in real estate finance and development.

 Lisa Gomez brings nearly 30 years of experience in real estate development and finance to her position as L+M Development Partners’ Chief Executive Officer, where she oversees the day-to-day operations of the company and its construction and property management subsidiaries.
 Lisa also leads the company’s growth strategy and has positioned L+M Development Partners as a nationally recognized affordable housing developer.
 She has been with L+M for more than 15 years in a variety of capacities, most recently as chief operating officer.

-Prior to joining L+M, Lisa was in senior management at the New York City Housing Development Corporation (HDC), overseeing $1 billion annually bond financing and mortgage insurance.
-Ms. Gomez also held various positions at JP Morgan Chase Bank, the New York City Economic Development Corporation and Silverstein Properties, among others.
-Ms. Gomez is a board member of the Center for the Urban Future and the Brooklyn Navy Yard Development Corporation.
-She served as the Chair of NYSAFAH (an industry organization).
-She is a proud past chair of the Greenpoint Manufacturing and Design Center and was a Commissioner of the New York City Planning Commission from 2004 to 2007.
+Prior to joining L+M, Lisa was in senior management at the New York City Housing Development Corporation (HDC), overseeing $1 billion annually in bond financing and mortgage insurance.
+Lisa also held various positions at JP Morgan Chase Bank, the New York City Economic Development Corporation and Silverstein Properties, among others.
+Lisa is a board member of the Center for an Urban Future, the Dormitory Authority of the State of NY, and the Brooklyn Navy Yard Development Corporation.
+She served as the Chair of NYSAFAH (an industry organization), is a proud past chair of the Greenpoint Manufacturing and Design Center and former Commissioner of the New York City Planning Commission from 2004 to 2007.
 Lisa strives to help under-represented people find a path in commercial real estate through her work at L+M and volunteer activities.